-Child Guidance/Discipline and Touch Policy: Helping a child/youth understand and make appropriate choices is the basis for child guidance.
-When a child/youth misbehaves, CYS staff works along with the Parent/Guardians using Positive Guidance (POSITIVE DISCIPLINE, POSITIVE PARENTING, GENTLE AND LOVING GUIDANCE) to identify the problem and find strategies that enable the child/youth to respond appropriately.
-Positive Guidance is a belief that children should be treated with respect, free from fear of violence and shame and guided with loving encouragement.
-Corporal punishment is not allowed in the CYS programs under any circumstances, even with parent approval.
+Child Guidance and Touch Policy: Helping a child/youth understand and make appropriate choices is the basis for child guidance.
+When a child/youth needs assistance with behavior, CYS staff works along with the Parent/Guardians using Positive Guidance to identify the problem and find strategies that enable the child/youth to respond appropriately.
+Positive Guidance is a belief that children should be treated with respect, free from fear of violence and shame, and guided with loving encouragement.
+Corporal punishment is not allowed in CYS programs under any circumstances, even with parent approval.